secdevops-cuse/CyberRange/README.md

 <br/>
 On BlackDuck: [Code Analysis](https://www.openhub.net/p/CyberRange)

 [Program Solicitation NSF 17-573](https://www.nsf.gov/pubs/2017/nsf17573/nsf17573.htm) aims to make advancements in informal STEM learning.

-This project initiative aims to
+The SecDevOps-Cuse/CyberRange project provides a bootstrap framework for an offensive security research lab containing 10+ vulnerable systems.
+It simply provides a researcher with a disposable AWS-based lab in less than 10 minutes.

 # Mission Statement